A high deductible can mean lower premiums but big costs in the event of an accident, so make sure you can always afford to pay your deductible.

 States don’t require you to purchase comprehensive insurance as part of your minimum coverage, so if you want comprehensive coverage, you’ll have to add it to your policy.
 And when you do, you’ll want to set a comprehensive deductible that helps you get the best value out of your coverage.

 The higher the comprehensive deductible you choose, the more you will save on the cost of your premiums.

-Key Takeaway A comprehensive deductible is what you pay for repairs before your comprehensive insurance kicks in—and it’s not mandatory, so you’ll need to add it to your policy if you want it.
+Key Takeaway A comprehensive deductible is what you pay for repairs before your comprehensive insurance kicks in.

 The right comprehensive deductible for you is the one you can afford to pay if you need to file one or more claims.

 Comprehensive deductibles typically range from $250 to $1,000.
 Generally speaking, the higher you set your deductible, the lower the cost of your comprehensive insurance.